 The sky’s the limit with engineering mechanics, but the following careers could be a natural fit with your interests.

-If you study engineering mechanics at UIUC, you’ll be able to choose from seven different secondary fields:
+If you study engineering mechanics at Illinois, you’ll be able to choose from seven different secondary fields:

 Aerospace Engineering